Upwardfi/docs/source/index.html.md

 ## Widget Installation

-Upward's widget is a front-end UI element that allows users to grant your application access to their work accounts and to set up automated payments directly from their paychecks.
+Highline's widget is a front-end UI element that allows users to grant your application access to their work accounts and to set up automated payments directly from their paychecks.
 It can be displayed on any part of your application.

 ### Config parameters